Jay-1409/oxygn/README.md

 ## 📊 Benchmarks

-> Benchmarks were run on localhost with Oxygen and nginx both configured as **TCP stream proxies** (Layer 4), routing to the same pool of 3 Rust async HTTP backends to ensure a fair, apples-to-apples comparison.
+> Benchmarks were run on localhost with oxygn and nginx both configured as **TCP stream proxies** (Layer 4), routing to the same pool of 3 Rust async HTTP backends to ensure a fair, apples-to-apples comparison.

 ### Test Environment